W-L/fedflow/README.md

 # FedSim

+Automation of federated analyses with featurecloud.ai

-simulated federated analyses with VMs
+Either simulated with VMs or with real machines via ssh

-This project has 3 main layers:
+This project has multiple layers:

-- federated vm infrastructure
+- vm/ssh infrastructure
+- sending commands to machines via fabric
-- using playwright to launch featurecloud
+- a reverse engineered featurecloud API
 - featurecloud tools themselves (IO)

-need to remember that the vms need to be separated as much as possible to be realistic
-- there should not be any link between them